29.05 +0.07 (0.24%)

 |Expense Ratio (net)||0.14%|

-Who loves the banks now?
-Is this a bank buying opportunity?
-With Carter Worth, Cornerstone Macro, CNBC's Melissa Lee and the Fast Money traders, Tim Seymour, Brian Kelly, Steve Grasso and Guy Adami.
+Banks pay up, but not to investors.
+A big bank breakdown, with CNBC's Scott Wapner, and the Fast Money traders, Tim Seymour, Brian Kelly, Steve Grasso and Guy Adami.

 Bank stocks , led by the Financial Select Sector SPDR Fund (NYSE: XLF ), are showing signs of momentum after bottoming in late June but this begs the question: can the equities sustain their momentum near ...